danielhjerppe/VAMK-Vapaana/README.md

 # VAMK: Vapaana
 Shows a real-time map of free classrooms.
-Useful e.g. working on group assignments at campus.
+Useful e.g. when working on group assignments at campus.

 Consists of three parts:
 1. **roomfinder**